 Days Inventory Outstanding (DIO) is an important metric for chipmakers, as it reflects a business' capital intensity and the cyclical nature of semiconductor supply and demand.
 In a tight supply environment, inventories tend to be stable, allowing chipmakers to exert pricing power.
 Steadily increasing DIO can be a warning sign that demand is weak, and if inventories continue to rise, the company may have to downsize production.

-Qorvo reported an operating margin of 29.1% in Q2, down 5.5 percentage points year on year.
-Operating margins are one of the best measures of profitability, telling us how much the company gets to keep after paying the costs of manufacturing the product, selling and marketing it and most importantly, keeping products relevant through research and development spending.
+Qorvo reported an operating margin of 25.3% in Q2, down 3.8 percentage points year on year.
+Operating margins are one of the best measures of profitability because they tell us how much money a company takes home after manufacturing its products, marketing and selling them, and, importantly, keeping them relevant through research and development.

 Earnings, Cash & Competitive Moat

-Earnings are important, but we believe cash is king as you cannot pay bills with accounting profits.
-Qorvo's free cash flow came in at $220.4 million in Q2, up 11.5% year on year.
+Although earnings are important, we believe cash is king because you can't use accounting profits to pay the bills.
+Qorvo's free cash flow came in at $64.4 million in Q2, down 70.8% year on year.